 - Putting a gastrostomy tube (G-tube) into your child’s stomach.
 If your child is not able to take food by mouth for an extended period of time, the G-tube can be used to feed your child until he or she is able to eat food by mouth again.

 How Is Surgery Performed?

 Surgeries that are supportive in nature may take place in an operating room or what is known as a procedure room.
 In a procedure room, the same types of teams support the doctor.
-You can think of it as a smaller operating room – one in which there is not the same amount of equipment needed because the surgery is much smaller.
+You can think of it as a smaller operating room – one in which there is not the same amount of equipment needed because the procedure is much smaller.